Calauag: Transportation

+Buses

+Calauag is accessible by Bus Transportation through inter-city buses with signboards plying to Calauag and Bicol Region.
+Preferable bus companies plying to 4th District servicing the town are AB Liner, Barney Auto Lines, both with terminals in the town.
+Superlines, Daet Express and DLTBCo also unloads passenger at the town.
+Raymond Transportation, mostly bound for Bicol makes a short stopover at the town, being its headquarters and its historical route.

+Railways

-Calauag is accessible by Land Transportation like bus, and train via PNR Hondagua of Bicol Express Service.
-Calauag Station is currently under renovation due to damages of Typhoons and Storms and the Intercity Service is currently defunct.
-Traveling around the town proper is no problem since there are thousands of tricycles circling the Town Proper.
+PNR Calauag Station (KM 243) is currently idle and the Intercity Service of PNR is currently defunct.

+Roads and Waterways

+Tourists are advised to take Tricycles as primary mode of transportation around the town.
+Cycling is also a common form of personal transportation in the town.
+Tollway nearest to Calauag is Ibaan Exit of STAR Tollway (E2).
+Santo Tomas Exit of STAR Tollway (E2) is preferable, as it does not require a detour to interior of Batangas.
+All Buses currently exits at Calamba (Turbina) Exit of the South Luzon Expressway.
+Calauag soon will be serviced by Toll Road 4 Mayao Exit once the toll road fully opens.
+Toll Road 5 and Quezon–Bicol Expressway are also planned to have exits for Calauag.

 Utilities

-Quezon I Electric Cooperative (QUEZELCO 1) provides Electricity to the entire 3rd and 4th congressional districts including Santa Elena, Camarines Norte and Del Gallego, Camarines Sur.
+Quezon I Electric Cooperative provides Electricity to the entire 3rd and 4th congressional districts of Quezon including barangays of Calauag lost to Bicol and Del Gallego, Camarines Sur.
 Calauag Water District (CWD) provides potable water to the residents of the Town Proper and nearby barangays (villages).
-The Yaganak-Mambaling Dam is the source of water for the entire town.
-The Local, NDD and Fiber internet are provided by PLDT which absorbed the local franchise of Santos Telephone Corporation.
-The wireless network and internet are provided by national telecommunications companies PLDT (Smart and Sun Cellular), Globe and Dito.
-Digital Cable Television is provided by local cable operator (Calauag CATV System) and national satellite television providers (Cignal, G Sat, and previously prior to lapse of congressional franchise, SkyDirect).
-Liquified petroleum gas meanwhile may be purchased per cylinder tanks in gasoline stations or in local distributors.
+The Yaganak-Mambaling Dam is the sole source of water for the entire municipality and operated by Calauag Water District, under license to Local Water Utilities Administration.
+The Local, National Direct Dial and Fiber internet are provided by PLDT which absorbed the local franchise of the former Santos Telephone Corporation.
+The wireless network and internet are provided by national telecommunications companies PLDT (Smart), Globe and Dito.
+Cable Television and alternative Cable Internet is provided by local cable operator (Calauag CATV System), albeit without High-Definition Television and national satellite television providers (Cignal, G Sat, and previously prior to lapse of congressional franchise, SkyDirect).